 Very rare passport for the Second Vatican Council

-Nowadays, we see the frequent use of the wording “rare” and “very rare” just as an eyecatcher.
+Nowadays, we see the frequent use of the wording “rare” and “very rare” just as an eye-catcher.
 I believe I use this wording carefully.
 Its use is definitely justified for this extraordinary Holy See passport issued in 1964 for the Second Vatican Council, where 2800 Bishops from all over the world participated in four sessions from October 11, 1962, until December 8, 1965.
-This passport was issued to Dino Radulfo Delgrange.
-I could not find any online data, but I contacted Father Richard Kunst, an expert in papal artifacts.
-However, it seems Delgrange was one of the auditors of the council.
-His passport says Auditor, not Father!
-Passport Second Vatican Council

 What I already found out during my research is that such a document is exceedingly rare.
 The papal collection of Father Richard has three such passports issued for participants of the II Vatican Council, and he stated he has never seen another in the last 25 years.
-Well, I hope he will reply to my request so he can also see mine, the fourth document known.
+Well, I hope he will reply to my request, so he can also see mine, the fourth document known.
 Where are all the others?
 Destroyed?
 Returned or in archives?
 I am sure if in archives, then Father Richard would know.

-Imagine!
 We are talking about the 1960s while Communist governments were at the height of their power.
 And so, the Vatican wanted to make sure it would secure the safety of all the bishops throughout the world.
 Many of them were traveling from Communist countries and other countries that maybe had political situations that were less stable.
-This passport was actually issued to ensure that he would have as safe travel as the Holy See as a State could grant.
-Passport Second Vatican Council

 The council was unique in that it went in and out of sessions throughout several years.
 Imagine the amount of traveling the bishops must have done, just going back and forth from their nations.
 It must have been not easy.
 Just think of how different travel was in the 1960s compared to today.
 And there were 4 sessions, so they went back and forth each time.
 It always began in the Fall and ended in December.
 Passport Second Vatican Council